CodeFoxDev/nite/README.md

   - Devtools with load/transform stack overview (like vite-plugin-inspect)
   - Statically analyze imported (ts) code to check for (type) errors, on seperate thread?
 - Cache
-  - Bundle the library into single file (like vite)
+  - [x] Bundle the library into single file (like vite)
   - Optimize code
   - Change file names to reflect the library
   - Add config option to exclude/include libraries (optimizeDeps from vite)
+- Env
+  - Load .env files same way that vite does it
+  - Add env to import.meta.env (also add vite's custom env variables)

 # Features
 - Import aliases?